nocturn9x/giambio/README.md

-_*_: The library *works* (sometimes), but its still in its very early stages and is nowhere close being production ready, so be aware that it is likely that you'll find bugs and race conditions
+_*_: The library *works* (sometimes), but its still in its very early stages and is nowhere close being production ready, so be aware that it is likely (if not guaranteed)  that you'll find bugs and race conditions

-## Disclaimer
+# Disclaimer

 Right now this is nothing more than a toy implementation to help me understand how this whole `async`/`await` thing works and it is pretty much guaranteed to explode spectacularly badly while using it.
 If you find any bugs, please report them!

-Oh and by the way, this project was hugely inspired by the [curio](https://github.com/dabeaz/curio) and the [trio](https://github.com/python-trio/trio) projects, you might want to have a look at their amazing work if you need a rock-solid and structured concurrency framework (I personally recommend trio and that's definitely not related to the fact that most of the following text is ~~stolen~~ inspired from its documentation)
+This project was hugely inspired by the [curio](https://github.com/dabeaz/curio) and the [trio](https://github.com/python-trio/trio) projects, you might want to have a look at their amazing work if you need a rock-solid and structured concurrency framework (I personally recommend trio and that's definitely not related to the fact that most of the content of this document is ~~stolen~~ inspired from its documentation)

 # What the hell is async anyway?